 The project completes the last major trail segment north of Butterfield Road in St. James Farm’s master plan.

-Construction is expected to begin in August 2020 and be complete by November 2020.
+Construction is expected to begin in August 2020 and be complete by end of May 2021.

 The trail received an Illinois Department of Natural Resources Recreational Trail Program grant for $200,000, which specifically required accommodations for equestrian users.
 The remainder of the $294,315 project will be covered with funds from the St. James Farm endowment.